kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 ## Service Accounts vs Person Accounts

 Kanidm seperates accounts into two types.
 Person accounts (or persons) are intended for use by humans that will access the system in an interactive way.
-Service accounts are intentded for use by computers or services that need to identify themself to Kanidm.
+Service accounts are intended for use by computers or services that need to identify themself to Kanidm.
 Generally a person or group of persons will be responsible for and will manage service accounts.
 Because of this distinction these classes of accounts have different properties and methods of authentication and management.